 The Continuing Education Unit

 CEU stands for Continuing Education Unit.
 CEUs are earned for participation in non-credit continuing education experiences.
-At NOVA, non-credit courses are offered by the Workforce Development Division.
+At NOVA, non-credit courses are offered by the Workforce Development Office.
+(Please do not confuse "non-credit" with "audit" of courses in NOVA's regular academic credit program.)

-You can earn CEUs for many Workforce Development courses.
-Registered students must attend 90% of all scheduled class hours, in addition to completing any other requirements set by the instructor, in order to be awarded CEUs and a Certificate of Completion.
+You earn CEUs (Continuing Education Units) for many Workforce Development courses.
+Registered Workforce students must attend 90% of all scheduled class hours, in addition to completing any other requirements set by the instructor, in order to be awarded CEUs and a Certificate of Completion.

 Lifetime Learning Tax Credit